Kinlochleven hydroelectric scheme: Construction

 Construction of the hydroelectric scheme started in 1905, and took approximately four years.
 The main contractor was Sir John Jackson Ltd, with A H Roberts as the resident engineer.
 Construction cost about £600,000, or around £60m adjusted for inflation to 2024.

 The workforce was largely Irish Navvies, with around 3,000 men working in squalid conditions.
 Many died in construction accidents, and were buried in a graveyard beside the dam, with concrete headstones.
+Patrick MacGill's semi-autobiographical novel Children of the Dead End (1914) gives an account of the conditions experienced by the navvies working on the scheme.

 Materials were transferred to the Blackwater Dam construction site by means of an aerial cableway from a wharf on Loch Leven.
 This was supported on trestles 10–130 ft (3–40 m) high with spans of 100–1,000 ft (30–305 m), and powered by a temporary hydroelectric plant with a 250 hp Pelton wheel.
 A railway was also constructed between the wharf and the dam.
 This had two rope inclines of 200 and 600 feet (61 and 183 m), but otherwise generally followed the contours of the valley.

 The Blackwater Dam was 3112 ft long and 86 ft high.
 It was constructed just upstream of Dubh Lochan, and inundated Lochan Inbhir, Lochan na Sàlach Uidre and Loch a'Bhàillidh.
 During construction, it was found the unit weight of concrete made with local aggregate was lower than used in design calculations, so the profile of the dam was amended to give it a wider base, with an overturning factor of safety of 2.28.

 From the dam, water is conveyed along a reinforced concrete conduit, 8 ft square and 3.5 mi long, with a fall of 1 in 1000.
 After passing through the valve house, the water descends 935 ft through six parallel high-pressure penstocks made of steel, each 39 in in diameter and 5750 ft long.